Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 No, but in practice employers are only likely to be able to enforce a non-compete restraint against managers and those with access to confidential information and trade secrets, because it may be difficult for the employer to prove its legitimate business interest in preventing other types of employee working for a competitor.

-Where a non-compete restraint clause contains a provision allowing the employer to waive the non-compete, some courts in Spain have ruled that such provisions are null and void.
+Where a non-compete restraint clause contains a provision allowing the employer to waive the non-compete, some Spanish courts have ruled that such provisions are null and void.

 However, if an employer wants its employees to devote all of their time and attention to their job (ie, not be involved in non-competitive activities), it must pay them appropriate compensation which must be specified in the employment contract and itemised separately in their pay slips.
 As a general guide, this would be approximately 10% of the employee’s salary.